PostgreSQL (10)

 • The idea of an “Application DBA”

-• Things I liked: Usage of intermediate table for de-duplication.
+• Things I liked: Using an intermediate table for de-duplication.
 Column structure is elegant, clearly broken out destination ID and nested duplicate IDs.

 • Working with arrays